pringyy/OGRE/INSTALLATIONGUIDE.md

 *  https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment

-**Configuration 4.3 (optional):** How to change the cost of acitvities on the Web Application.
+**Configuration 4.3 (optional):** How to change the cost of activities on the Web Application.
 * On your repository open the file  [cs17-main/Website/Ogre/points/costValues.py](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/tree/develop/Website/Ogre/points/costValues.py).
 * From here you can edit the integer values to change the cost of different activities on the application.

 **Configuration 4.4 (optional):** Change the email the contact page send emails to.